-While my freeze is mostly stocked with staple ingredients, there’s a few items in there that are great to always have on hand.
+While my freezer is mostly stocked with staple ingredients, there are a few items in there that are great to always have on hand.

 But what do I prep and freeze?
 Here are a few.

 I make a huge pot of sauteed onions on days that I’m going to be making a mess in my kitchen anyway, such as on Friday mornings when I have my counter liners out.
 Then, I divide into 1 pound and ½ pound containers and freeze.
 I’ll pull a small container out to use as hamburger toppers at a BBQ or as a topping option when I serve fried chicken in a pita or in a wrap.

 I use a larger container when making roast: Season roast with salt, pepper, and top with 1 pound of sauteed onions.
 Cover and bake for 3 hours on 350.
 I do the same with chicken bottoms and the kids love it.

 I usually make pancakes (I use “Shiffy’s Pancakes” from this post) on Sunday morning, freezing the extra for during the week.
 Just zap in the microwave for a quick breakfast when you or the kids are in a rush.
 Notice the baking paper sheets between the pancakes for easy separating.

 One of my teens is into healthy food.
 So, I quadruple this muffin recipe and freeze 2 in each Ziploc for a quick healthy breakfast on the go.